Charge density wave surface reconstruction in a van der Waals layered material: Results

 \subsection{Surface energetics}

-In Fig.~5a, we compare the surface energies of the different surfaces we have analyzed so far.
-The surfaces are divided into three groups based on their stability: the bilayer-terminated surface is the most stable, while the single-layer surface of the {\it L}-interface is unstable, and all other single-layer surfaces, including the trilayer ({\it A}-interface) case, are even more unstable.
+In Fig.~5a, we compare the surface energies ($E_{\rm surf}$) for the various surfaces we have studied.
+The surfaces can be categorized into three groups based on their stability: the bilayer-terminated surface is the most stable, with $E_{\rm surf}=$ 2.31 eV$/(\sqrt{13} \times \sqrt{13}$); the single-layer surface of the {\it L} interface is less stable by $\sim 30$ meV$/(\sqrt{13} \times \sqrt{13}$); and all the other single-layer surfaces, including the trilayer ({\it A}-interface) case, are even less stable by over 40 meV$/(\sqrt{13} \times \sqrt{13}$).
 These results are consistent with the energetics for CDW stacking in the bulk, as shown in Fig.~2, and provide a rationale for observations from STM studies.
-Previous research \cite{Kim1994, ma2016, cho2016, qiao2017, Butler2020, Butler2021, Lee2021a, wu2022} has found that most surfaces, regardless of whether they were cooled to or cleaved at cryogenic temperatures, exhibit a large gap, which is consistent with the bilayer-terminated surface being the most stable.
-The small-gap insulating surface, identified as the {\it L}-interface single-layer surface, has only been observed in small domains near step edges or domain boundaries \cite{Butler2020,wu2022}, unless stabilized by alkali metal adatoms \cite{Lee2021a}, due to its instability.
-Finally, ``metallic'' surfaces are less frequent than the small-gap surface \cite{wu2022}, reflecting their high instability.
-Overall, the calculated surface energies provide valuable insights into the stability and features of the various surfaces.
+Previous research \cite{Kim1994, ma2016, cho2016, qiao2017, Butler2020, Butler2021, Lee2021a, wu2022} has shown that most surfaces, whether cooled to or cleaved at cryogenic temperatures, exhibit a large gap.
+This observation aligns with the notion that the bilayer-terminated surface is the most stable.
+The small-gap insulating surface, identified as the {\it L}-interface single-layer surface, has predominantly been observed in small domains near step edges or domain boundaries \cite{Butler2020,wu2022}, unless stabilized by alkali metal adatoms \cite{Lee2021a}, indicating its inherent instability.
+The ``metallic'' surfaces appear less frequently than the small-gap surfaces \cite{wu2022}, underscoring their higher instability.
+The presence of these unstable single-layer surfaces may stem from the energy released during the cleaving process, estimated to be on the order of 1 eV$/(\sqrt{13} \times \sqrt{13}$).
+On the whole, the calculated surface energies provide valuable insights into the stability and features of the different surfaces.